 Make messaging in your triggered emails clear and concise.
 You don’t want super long emails, as customers likely won’t take the time to read the whole thing and might miss the action you want them to take.
 Focus on the reason for the email, and base your content around that.

 No matter what type of triggered email functionality you’re using or for what purpose, there is always one common denominator as to why they’re being deployed – customer to brand interaction: you want your (potential) customers to engage with you repeatedly.
 However, there’s a fine balance between sending helpful, informative communications and oversending when using marketing automation.

 Be mindful of not only the content and timeliness of your emails, but also the volume of emails you’re sending them.

 Triggered emails work best when sent at the right time.
 This doesn’t mean that the timing is the same for each company.
 In fact, each business will have a different ‘sweet spot’ for their emails.
 Which leads us to our final point…

 Don’t set and forget.
 You should test and optimize your triggered emails regularly – the timing(as mentioned above), frequency, and the contents.
 Which product recommendations work best?
 What color should the CTA be?
 Are three cart abandonment emails better than two?
 These are all questions you should be asking yourself – and testing to find out the answers.

 How to avoid sending too many triggered emails

 How many emails could a customer receive from your brand in a given week?
 Is it 4?
 5?
 Maybe more?
 Do all customers need to be included in all comms?
 Should you exclude ‘active’ customers from generic bulk activity?

-All of this is made easier to control and define in Fresh Relevance through a variety of tools:
+All of this is made easier to control and define in Fresh Relevance by using customer data through a variety of tools:

 - Remarketing suppression timeframes – by default we don’t allow sending of more than one email every 24hrs to customers (this setting can be changed)